streamnative/pulsar-hub/logging/flume-ng-sink/master/flume-ng-sink.md

    1. Prepare the build environment.

-        Open a new terminal to start a docker instance `flume` of `maven:3.6-jdk-8` in the same network as `pulsar-flume-standalone` that we started at the previous step.
-Use this `flume` docker instance to install the Flume and the Flume NG sink connector.
+        Open a new terminal to start a Docker instance `flume` of `maven:3.6-jdk-8` in the same network as `pulsar-flume-standalone` that we started at the previous step.
+Use this `flume` Docker instance to install the Flume and the Flume NG sink connector.

         ```$xslt
         docker pull maven:3.6-jdk-8